shahineb/deconditional-downscaling/README.md

-# Conditional Mean Embedding Process
+# Deconditioning with Gaussian Processes

 Code for [[to be inserted]] by Siu Chau, Shahine Bouabid and Dino Sejdinovic